 At the radio base station, a USB connection is made from the radio to your laptop computer, streaming GPS data into a specialized mapping program.
 Several types of software are available to facilitate the transfer and control of the data, but the end result for SAR is real-time tracking with updates from 30 seconds to 3-minute intervals.

 Two Conversations At One Time: The TDMA Advantage

 One other software technique involves polling the radio to inquire about its location and status.
 Since the radio has Time Domain Multiple Access (TDMA) technology, the channel assigned to your radio is capable of two simultaneous conversations at one time.
 In this situation, voice and GPS data share the channel without interaction or interference from either.

-The Motorola MotoTRBO advantage of GPS, over a private two way radio frequency, is control of infrastructure.
-When all cell phones towers and repeater towers have been disabled by a weather event, SAR can continue to operate as a self-contained unit.
+The Motorola MOTOTRBO advantage of GPS, over a private two way radio frequency, is control of infrastructure.
+When all cell phone towers and repeater towers have been disabled by a weather event, SAR can continue to operate as a self-contained unit.

 During SAR events, it may be necessary to re-divert teams towards a subject or to monitor progress of recovery.
-The text messaging feature in the Motorola XPR6550 makes it easy for dispatch to send a team new coordinates.
+The text messaging feature in the Motorola XPR6550 makes it easy for dispatch to send a team new coordinates and allows for discretion when required.
 The base station will always confirm delivery of the message, too.